michimussato/PyPELyNE/README.md

 - PhotoShop
 - Direct job submission to ThinkBox Deadline
 - Possibly any other tool can be integrated
+- Different tool versions at the same time

 Requires (tested with):
 - Mac OS 10.6